gabebw/chat_stew/README.md

 ## Writing your own parser
 A parser is anything that conforms to this specification:

-* responds to #can_parse?(file) and returns truish or falsish
+* responds to `#can_parse?(file)` and returns truish or falsish
-* responds to #parse(file) and returns an Enumerable containing ChatStew::AdiumMessage instances
+* responds to `#parse(file)` and returns an Enumerable containing `ChatStew::AdiumMessage` instances

 If two parsers are registered that can both parse a given file, the most-recently-registered parser will win.
-I.E. if you register FooParser and then register BarParser, and they can both parse a file called "foo.bar", then BarParser will be used to parse it since it was registered after FooParser.
+For example: let's say both FooParser and BarParser can parse a file named "foo.bar".
+You register FooParser and then register BarParser. `ChatStew.parse("foo.bar")` will use BarParser since it was registered after FooParser.

     class FooParser
       def can_parse?(file)